tomstrong64/DevOpsAssessment/README.md

 The health check route also gives us information on the resources being used by the app and how many users are logged in.

+### Testing

+Automated tests are run when commits are made to the repository.
+Integration testing is done with an NPM package called Jest, this makes calls to the API and verifies it returns the expected result.

+We are also testing the UI with a library called Puppeteer.
+This opens a headless browser and performs actions as if it were a user interacting with the UI, if anything fails it will exit with code 1 (any code other than 0 is percieved as an error).

 #### Code Structure and Overview

 In the `bin` folder is the starting script for the web server.
 It handles the database connection and instantiates the web server from `app.js`.